 - Updated design project portfolio of completed design projects including a summary of challenges encountered and lessons-learned.
 This can be submitted as a presentation format set of slides

 The candidate may be invited for an interview with the course instructor.
 The interview will consist of a one-on-one review of the candidate’s background, knowledge and design project experience.
 A design aptitude test may be administered before, during or after the interview.
 The student will have an opportunity to ask questions about the GDip Design at this time.
-Remote interviews can be scheduled upon the request of the applicant.

 Admission into the diploma is also contingent on applicants successfully completing ME680.
 Students who are not successful will be notified as such and will be encouraged to continue to develop experience and expertise in developing a design project portfolio of projects.

 - GDD (non coop/coop) - Fall term course add/drop deadline

 Students must complete the degree requirements of the general MEng program.
 To add the Graduate Diploma in Design, four of the eight graduate level courses required must include the three mandatory courses and one specific course.

 Mandatory Courses (must be taken in sequence)